Zack-Polc/ZooBuddy_Ada_Advanced_Programming_Assignment/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+how to get a development env running

-Say what the step will be

 ```
 Either clone into you local environment or download master file and import into IDE